Imtiyaj5791/DevOps-Journey/Important/AWS.md

 ---

-# 6 What is the difference between Public IP, Private IP and Elastic IP?

-## Public IP

-is used when the EC2 instance needs internet communication.
-It can change when we stop and start the instance.

-## Private IP

-is used for communication within the VPC.
-It is not directly accessible from the internet

-## Elastic IP

-is a static public IP.
-It remains the same even after stop and start, and we can use it when we need a fixed public IP.

----

-# 7 What are the different types of EBS volumes?
+# 3 What are the different types of EBS volumes?
 Which one have you used?

 EBS volumes are mainly of two types: SSD and HDD.